yijiano/tp/docs/DeveloperGuide.md

 The program uses a command-line interface (CLI) for interaction with the user.
 It receives input as text commands, processes these commands, and provides feedback through the console.

+The UI consists of the following components:

+1. **Parser**: The Parser class is responsible for interpreting user input and returning the corresponding command.
+2. **Command**: The Command class represents a command that can be executed by the application.
+3. **Pill**: The main class that initializes the application and starts the CLI.

+The UI components work together to provide a seamless user experience, allowing users to interact with the application.

 ### Commands